Francesco II Sforza: Biography

 On 4 May 1534, Francesco married the 12-year-old niece of Charles V, Christina of Denmark, the daughter of Christian II of Denmark and Isabella of Austria.
 By this time, Francesco, a survivor of a poisoning attempt, was using a cane to walk and had paralyzed hands.
 The union remained childless.
 His death on 1 November 1535, sparked the Italian War of 1535.
-His half-brother Giovanni Paolo reclaimed briefly the Duchy of Milan after his death, but died in the same year under mysterious circumstances.
+His half-brother Giovanni Paolo reclaimed the Duchy of Milan briefly after his death, but died in the same year under mysterious circumstances.